SX 66545 86276

 If a Dartmoor tor could reveal what it has seen down through the millennia then Kestor surely would have some stories to tell.
 Its rocky outcrops survey directly over a ancient landscape of ritual monuments and old stone huts.
 In previous centuries some early antiquarians believed that the tor was the central focus for druidical ceremonies.
 This soon made Kestor a 'honey spot' for the curious Victorian visitor who was in search of the lost ages of the moor.
 The rock or tor is located on Chagford Common and sits at an altitude of 1,382ft (421m).
 Many wonder as to the origins of the name and why sometimes it's called a rock and others a tor.
 If you look at the current Ordnance Survey map its marked as Kestor Rock but the 1888 O.S. map shows - Castor Rock:

 A few years later Page, (1895, p.913) was describing it simply as 'Kestor' and all traces of the 'rock' element had disappeared.
 A straw-poll of subsequent Dartmoor topographical writers show the following: Crossing - Kes Tor, Rowe - Castor Rock, Worth - Kestor and Hemery - Kes Tor, so it would appear that for each of the alternatives there are two proposers, personally I prefer Kes Tor.
+But where did the name originate from in the first place?
+The short answer is nobody knows but one possibility could well be down to misinterpretation of the local dialect.
+There is elsewhere on Dartmoor a Catstor Down which it has been suggested derives from the one-time haunt of wild cats.
+Could it be that Castor was also a haunt of the wild cat but local dialect caused the misspelling of the name?

 But what started all the excitement?
 Well, in 1856 a local antiquarian called G. W. Omerod was doing some 'antiquarianing' on the tor/rock when he discovered a large rock basin on the summit.
 It hole had been filled in with peat and stones in a presumable effort to stop sheep from falling into it.
 When he cleared the hole out it was found to be the largest rock basin and Dartmoor and according to Worth (1988, pp.31 - 32) when empty it measured 6ft 8in wide, 8ft wide and 30in deep.
 Rock basins are a product of localised weathering and are formed when weak feldspar crystals are split by the frost along their cleavages.
 This loosens small fragments which are later blown away by the wind thus leaving a small hollow.
 The process continues and gradually the hollow expands outwards and downwards.
 Water fills the hollow and then freezes, upon thawing more fragments are eroded which once again are blown away by the wind.
 Over time the hollow widens and deepens and eventually a rock basin is formed.
 Shortly after the discovery and clearance of the rock basin Omerod arranged for a fence to be erected around it to stop and sheep from falling into it.
 The illustration below is of an old postcard in which the fence can be seen just to the left of the lady.